Frequently Asked Questions about Wildfires

 A. There are two basic kinds of coverage for contents--replacement cost and actual cash value.
 Replacement cost coverage pays for the damaged item to be replaced with a new item of similar quality.
 Actual cash value coverage, which is less expensive to buy, pays an amount equal to the replacement cost, less depreciation.
 So if a 20-year-old washing machine is damaged and you have replacement coverage, the insurance company would pay for a new washing machine.
 If you have an actual cash value policy, the insurance company would pay only a small portion of the cost of buying a new machine, because that machine has already been used for 20 years and would only be worth a fraction of its original cost.
 Replacement cost policies usually have higher limits for personal possessions than actual cash value policies because the cost of replacing all the damaged items is higher.

 Q. What about the house itself?
-Is the structure insured on a replacement cost basis or will I have to pay for a portion of the cost of replacing my 7-year old roof myself?
+Is the structure insured on a replacement cost basis or will I have to pay for a portion of the cost of replacing my seven-year old roof myself?

 A. The typical homeowners policy pays for repairs to the dwelling on a replacement cost basis so that regardless of the age of your roof, the insurance company would pay the entire bill, minus your deductible.